department-of-veterans-affairs/vets-website/src/applications/hca/README.md

 ### What API(s) does this use?

+The data ends up in the ESR (Enrollment).

+Not sure what Vets-API endpoints are used.

 ### Feature toggles

 Wwe have a feature toggle for multiple address field, `multiple_address_10_10ez`, Its currently enabled in all environments.